nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 pod/sdk-cli-helper           1/1     Running   0               41s
 ```

-### Models for MLFlow Plugin Deployment
+### Models for MLflow Plugin Deployment

-Connect to the **sdk-cli-helper** and copy models to `/common`, which is mapped to `/opt/morpheus/common` on the host and where MLFlow will have access to model files.
+Connect to the **sdk-cli-helper** container and copy the models to `/common`, which is mapped to `/opt/morpheus/common` on the host and where MLflow will have access to model files.

 ```bash
 $ kubectl -n $NAMESPACE exec sdk-cli-helper -- cp -RL /workspace/models /common
 ```

-### Install Morpheus MLFlow Triton Plugin
+### Install Morpheus MLflow Triton Plugin

-The Morpheus MLFlow Triton Plugin is used to deploy, update, and remove models from the Morpheus AI Engine.
-MLFlow server UI can be accessed using NodePort 30500
-Follow the below steps to install Morpheus MlFLow Triton Plugin:
+The Morpheus MLflow Triton Plugin is used to deploy, update, and remove models from the Morpheus AI Engine.
+The MLflow server UI can be accessed using NodePort 30500.
+Follow the below steps to install the Morpheus MLflow Triton Plugin:

 ```bash
 $ helm fetch https://helm.ngc.nvidia.com/nvidia/morpheus/charts/morpheus-mlflow-22.06.tgz --username='$oauthtoken' --password=$API_KEY --untar